+- vs 5-6: "Anyone..."

+- v 9: "Anyone..."

-- v 4: "Anyone who says..."
+- v 10: "The one who..."

-- v 6: "Anyone..."
+- v 11: "...the one who..."

-- vs 9, 10, 11, and 5: all of them have "anyone."

-So this becomes very important for us to understand what he's saying.
-Let's go back to v 4: "Anyone who says, 'I know Him,' and is not keeping His commandments, is a liar, and the Truth is not in him."
-Now, there's an awful lot in here for us.
+So, this becomes very important for us to understand what he's saying.

+Verse 4: "The one who says, 'I know Him' and does not keep His commandments, is a liar, and the Truth is not in him."
+There's an awful lot in here for us.

-Let's go to the Gospel of John 17:1.
-We are to know Christ.
-We are to know the Father.
-And that very knowledge is based upon the fact that we are keeping His commandments.
-"Jesus spoke these words, and lifted up His eyes to heaven and said, 'Father, the hour has come; glorify Your own Son, so that Your Son may also glorify You; since You have given Him authority over all flesh...
-[Now, let's understand that.
+We are to know Christ!
+We are to know the Father!
+That very knowledge is based upon the fact that we are keeping His commandments.

+John 17:1: "Jesus spoke these words, and lifted up His eyes to heaven and said, 'Father, the hour has come; glorify Your own Son, so that Your Son may also glorify You; since You have given Him authority over all flesh..." (vs 1-2).

+Let's understand that.
 That with all flesh means there is no salvation through anyone other than Jesus Christ.
 None other!
 There cannot be!
-There is not any other salvation!] ...in order that He may give eternal life to all whom You have given Him'" (vs 1-2).
+There is not any other salvation!

-So, this goes right back to one of the very basic premises of our calling.
+"...in order that He may give eternal life to all whom You have given Him" (v 2).
+This goes right back to one of the very basic premises of our calling.
 'No one can come to Me except the Father, who sent Me, draw him.'
 And 'no one can come to the Father except through Me.'

-Now v 3: "For this is eternal life, that they may know You, the only true God, and Jesus Christ, Whom You did send."
-So we are to know, and we are to know that we know.
-Because when the spirit of deception comes, and when the spirit of deceit is pushing upon us, we've got to know!
-And that's exactly what's happening to the Church of God today.
-These books of the letters of John or the Epistles of John are so important for today, because they are fundamental and they just are so weighty and yet, when you read them they are so simple!
-And they are easy to understand.
+Verse 3: "For this is eternal life, that they may know You, the only true God, and Jesus Christ, Whom You did send."
+We are to know, and we are to know that we know!
+Because when the spirit of deceit is pushing upon us, we've got to know!
+That's exactly what's happening to the Church of God today.
+These books of the letters of John or the Epistles of John are so important for today, because they are fundamental and they just are so weighty-and yet, when you read them they are so simple!
+They are easy to understand.
 There is no mystery here at all.

-Let's go back to 1-John 2:4: "Anyone who says, 'I know Him,' and is not keeping His commandments, is a liar, and the Truth is not in him."
-And there's one thing Israel always did; Israel always made God to serve with their sins and their lies.
+1-John 2:4: "The one who says, 'I know Him' and does not keep His commandments, is a liar, and the Truth is not in him."
+There's one thing Israel always did; Israel always made God to serve with their sins and their lies.
 Now we can't do this under the New Testament.